Schedule

 • Read Lloyd’s Weekly Newspaper, October 14, 1888 – online in our Moodle Readings Folder

-• Bring computer to class (if you see this) – we’ll have time to work on research assignment
+• Bring computer to class – we’ll have time to work on research assignment

 IN class: